Gear inches: Relationship to metres of development

 Thus gear inches and development differ by a factor of π times imperial-to-metric conversion.
 To convert from gear inches to metres of development, multiply by 0.08 (more precisely: 0.0254π).

+Examples of rollout distances

+The following theoretical table indicates the metres traveled per pedal revolution for a typical combination of a 622 mm (700C) rim with a 23 mm tire.
+In practice, the result will vary with the profile of the tire and other factors.

 Regulations

-Up until 2023, the UCI limited junior riders to 7.93 metres of development (~99 gear inches).
+Up until 2023, the UCI limited junior riders to a rollout distance of 7.93 metres (~99 gear inches).

+Some national cycling federations limit rollout distances for younger riders.